OpenWebAdvocacy/website/src/getinvolved.md

 layout: 'layouts/page.njk'
 ---

-Open Web Advocacy is actively looking for people who can help us build the future of the web.
+Join us in advocating for the open web.
+There are many ways you can help, from contacting legislators and regulators to helping collect and document evidence of anti-competitive behavior.

+Unlike groups who operate on behalf of major organizations, we are unbacked, unfunded and rely on individuals to contribute their time and expertise.
+If you believe in the future of the web, you can help make that future a reality.

-Specifically, we are looking for people with any or all of the following:
+Specifically, we are looking for people with any of the following:

 1. A strong passion for an open web
 2. Experience working with web technologies